daniellerch/daniellerch.github.io/stegorank/s-uniward-en.md

 S-UNIWARD is used by HStego 0.4 for uncompressed images.
 This should be read as a method implemented by that tool version, not as a separate algorithm named “HStego 0.4”.

-For detectability experiments, StegoWatch also relies on the [S-UNIWARD simulator included in Aletheia](/stego/aletheia/v03/intro-en/#simulators).
+For detectability experiments, StegoRank also relies on the [S-UNIWARD simulator included in Aletheia](/stego/aletheia/v03/intro-en/#simulators).
 A separate [S-UNIWARD research implementation is available in StegoLab](https://github.com/daniellerch/stegolab/tree/master/S-UNIWARD).

 ## Detectability results